trailofbits/algo/docs/troubleshooting.md

 Storing debug log for failure in /Users/algore/Library/Logs/pip.log
 ```

-You are running an old version of `pip` that cannot build the `pycrypto` dependency.
+You are running an old version of `pip` that cannot download the binary `cryptography` dependency.
 Upgrade to a new version of `pip` by running `sudo pip install -U pip`.

 ### Error: "TypeError: must be str, not bytes"